PrincetonUniversity/ilabMonitor/README.md

 * Is the iLab web site running?
 * Can a user log in to the iLab web site?

-If any of these fail, the program will turn on your interlocks.
+If any of these fail, the program will turn on your interlocks so your users can use the instruments in your facility.
+It sends an email to notify you of the outage, and another email when the problem is resolved.
+(Note that the monitor does not turn off your interlocks when the problem is resolved, because it does not know which interlocks should be on or off).

 ## Requirements